evanbrooks0629/PrivacyAPI/README.md

 # PrivacyAPI
-An API that can be used to quickly obtain all the user's open VCC's from privacy.com
+An API that can be used to quickly obtain all the user's open virtual credit cards (VCC's) from privacy.com

 # How to Implement
 First things first, I would log into privacy.com and go through the 6 digit verification code thing.
 Make sure to check "remember me for 30 days" to avoid any issues.
 Once you've done that once, you're good for the next month.